-Federal regulations prohibit any household hazardous waste collection site from accepting controlled substances without prior approval from the Drug Enforcement Administration.
+Federal regulations prohibit any household hazardous materials collection site from accepting controlled substances without prior approval from the Drug Enforcement Administration.
 A controlled substance is a drug, which due to its abuse potential, is regulated by the U.S. Drug Enforcement Administration.

 Option #1: Trash disposal